Human Resources

 I am an Irish Citizen, do I need to apply to the EU Settlement Scheme?

 As an Irish Citizen you can continue living and working in the UK and do not need to apply, as the rights are protected under the Common Travel Area arrangement.
-However, an Irish Citizen can apply if they wish, but they are not required to.
+However, an Irish Citizen can apply if they wish, but are not required to.

 Why should I apply for pre-settled status?